Sheets App FAQ

-- Rate change?
-No problem – change 1 cell value and all your screens update their prices automagically.
+Rate change?
+No problem – change 1 cell value and all your screens update their prices automatically.

-- Say you wanted to display Tweets that orginate in English… but need to show the French translation on your digital sign.
+Say you wanted to display Tweets that originate in English… but need to show the French translation on your digital sign.

 Scripts and Apps

-- Use online services like Zapier and IFTTT (IfThisThenThat) to automate the flow of data into your Sheet from (litterally) thousands of external sources.
+Use online services like Zapier and IFTTT (IfThisThenThat) to automate the flow of data into your Sheet from (literally) thousands of external sources.